Christopher-Quattrocchi/research-and-planning/README.md

 Learning about L1DEX.
 Technically it is not a bridge, but provides the functionality of one.
 What this means in practice I'm not sure.
 L1DEX is a no-go for now.
 The docs/API are still not where they could be.
 Choosing a temp bridge to use to advance the project until L1DEX is feasible.
 Thinking about going with Rhino.fi, seems interesting.
 Faster, avoids a lot of the congestion on eth.
 Processes orders as batches.
 Uses smart contracts.
 Wasn't intended to do smart contracts yet but it might be worth it.
+Scratch that, decided on Stargate for now.
+Rhino is too complex, might incorporate it later.
+Stargate will be relatively simple and cheap to use.